Comprehensive Samsung QN85C TV Review and TV Comparisons

 Samsung’s QN85C is the entry-level Neo QLED series.
 It boasts a QLED display with a mini-LED backlight, offering enhanced brightness and local dimming.
 However, specific performance can vary between models.

 The QN85C shares many features with the step-up QN90C series.
-It includes a Neural Quantum Processor for upscaling, support for HDR10, HDR10+, and HLG HDR formats (excluding Dolby Vision), the Samsung Gaming Hub, and four HDMI 2.1 ports for next-gen gaming consoles.
+It includes a Neural Quantum Processor for upscaling.
+The TV supports HDR10, HDR10+, and HLG HDR formats (excluding Dolby Vision).
+It features the Samsung Gaming Hub.
+There are four HDMI 2.1 ports for next-gen gaming consoles.

-While the QN85C lacks the high peak brightness and anti-glare screen of the QN90C, it performs well in dimly lit environments, competing with pricier models and top-tier 4K TVs.
+The QN85C lacks the high peak brightness and anti-glare screen of the QN90C.
+However, it performs well in dimly lit environments.
+It competes with pricier models and top-tier 4K TVs.

 The QN85C shines in design with its slim profile and stylish hexagonal stand.
 It features a solar-powered remote and a 2.2.2-channel speaker system with Dolby Atmos support, complemented by compatibility with Samsung soundbars for immersive audio.

 The QN85C falls in between the more feature-packed QN90C and budget mini-LED TVs from brands like TCL or Hisense.
-While it doesn’t offer the absolute best value, its overall performance, intuitive smart TV interface, and excellent gaming features make it a compelling option.
+The QN85C doesn’t offer the absolute best value.
+However, its overall performance makes it a compelling option.
+Its intuitive smart TV interface and excellent gaming features are particularly noteworthy.

 SAMSUNG QN85C TV Price and Release Date: